MicrosoftDocs/SystemCenterDocs/SystemCenterDocs/dpm/dpm-release-notes.md

 6. After the files are replaced, ensure that the **Name** and **Description** are intact and aren't empty.
 7. Restart DPM and use the report files.

-## DPM 2019 UR3 release notes
-The following sections details the known issues and workarounds for DPM 2019 UR3.

-### Protection group details are not displayed in DPM console

-**Description**: In earlier releases of DPM 2019, after installation, DPM console might not display Protection Group details in the **Details** pane.

-This issue is fixed in DPM 2019 UR3.

-For the other issues fixed in UR3, see the KB article.

 ::: moniker-end